circonus-labs/circonus-irondb-datasource/ALERTING.md

 $ yarn build
 ```

-The shortcut to build everything and sign for local testing is:
+The "easy button" to build everything and sign for local testing is:

 ```
 $ docker/build-local.sh